augustoicaro/Immersed-Linux-Virtual-Monitors/README.md

 xrandr
 ```

-You can also get some scripts of these steps shared on the [Discord server](https://discord.com/channels/428916969283125268/1100046559183380480) on the script folder.
+You can also get some scripts of these steps shared on the [script folder](scripts/intel-scripts/).

 ## Nvidia driver

 If you have a system with a dedicated Nvidia graphics card, it doesn't inherently support virtual monitors as easily as the Intel driver.
 However, you can employ a clever workaround that involves configuring the Nvidia driver to force disconnected video outputs as if they were connected.
-This workaround only works for nvidia cards that controls the video output, you can check that with `xrandr --listofproviders` or `lspci -nnk | grep -i vga -A3`.
+This workaround only works for nvidia cards that controls the video output, you can check that with `xrandr --listproviders` or `lspci -nnk | grep -i vga -A3`.
 For the `xrandr` it should show in the nvidia line `crtcs` and `outputs` greater than 0, and the `lspci` should list the nvidia card. **If this requerements are not meet, nvidia method will not work for your nvidia card**.

 First, you'll need to check if the Xorg configuration file exists.
 You can check the ouput of `cat /etc/X11/xorg.conf`, if there is output you can follow the [Xorg.conf file exists](#xorgconf-file-exists) section, if there is no output or no such file or directory error follow the [Xorg.conf file don't exist](#xorgconf-file-dont-exist) section.